Other industry professionals

 - General changes in section and regulation numbers and terminology

-You will be notified of all the changes through the usual channels and all this information will be available in the Strata Titles Policy and Procedure Guides on Landgate’s website.
+Changes are notified through the usual channels and all this information is available in the Strata Titles Policy and Procedure Guides on Landgate’s website.

 The Strata Titles Act 1985 and supporting regulations have been extensively amended.
 This, together with the introduction of Leasehold Strata Schemes will require the legal profession to review the new law.

 Banking institutions may consider providing mortgages over leasehold strata titles.
 There is nothing in the legislation which prevents a leasehold strata lot being mortgaged.
 If lending institutions decide to offer mortgages they will take into account the remaining term of the strata lease before calculating the amount of money available.

 In many instances where changes are being proposed within a strata scheme all registered interest holders must provide consent to the changes.
 As mortgagees lending institutions like banks have 60 days to respond to the letter of notification of the changes.
 If no response is received in this time their consent is deemed to have been given.
 This is critical when staged subdivision by-laws are being changed as timing on developments is critical.